The Fed just cut interest rates again. Time to tap your home equity?

 Where are home equity rates headed?

 The Fed’s policy will make borrowing cheaper, for sure.
-In fact, it already has: In the weeks between the Fed’s half-point slash in September and the quarter-point cut in November, HELOC rates fell more than a half-point, while the 10-year and 15-year home equity loans dropped more modestly.
+In fact, it already has: In the weeks between the Fed’s half-point slash in September and the quarter-point cuts in November and December, average HELOC rates fell almost a full percentage point, and are now at 52-week lows.
+The 10-year and 15-year home equity loans have also dropped, albeit more modestly.

 But dramatic changes to home equity rates won’t happen overnight, McBride predicts.
 “As the Fed cuts short-term interest rates and the prime rate falls, rates on existing HELOCs will stair-step downward in close concert,” he says.
 “Fixed-rate home equity loans will come down at a slower pace, but will also be susceptible to leveling out if longer-term Treasury yields stay elevated.”